-We are committed to fostering and ensuring equity and social justice through protection of the human rights of all persons regardless of race, socioeconomic status, gender, ethnic heritage, religious belief, LGBTQ identification, ability, or immigration status.
+We commit to fostering and ensuring equity and social justice through protection of the human rights of all persons regardless of race, socioeconomic status, gender, ethnic heritage, religious belief, LGBTQ identification, ability, or immigration status.

-Community Cycles works to build a diverse and inclusive community that does not tolerate any act of racism, oppression, intimidation, harassment, or racial, ethnic or religious profiling toward another individual, and reaffirms our continued support for the civil rights of our members.
+Community Cycles works to build a diverse and inclusive community.
+We do not tolerate any act of racism, oppression, intimidation, harassment, or racial, ethnic or religious profiling toward another individual.
+This reaffirms our continued support for the civil rights of our members.

 At Community Cycles, we promote, educate, and advocate for the safe use of bicycles for transportation.
 We seek to create equitable access to bicycles for everyone in our community.
-Beyond our shop, we unite our community around biking, we advance the cyclists’ agenda at the level of planning and policy, and we work to make a better Boulder for people who ride bicycles.
+Beyond our shop, we unite our community around biking, we advance the cyclists’ agenda at the level of planning and policy.
+Overall we work to make a better Boulder for people who ride bicycles.

 To these ends there are certain expectations of membership and shop use regulations that apply to all members and guests.
-Failure to promote a safe and welcoming environment, meet membership expectations or follow regulations may result in suspension or termination of membership to our organization.
+Failure to promote a safe and welcoming environment, meet membership expectations or follow regulations may result in suspension or termination of membership.

 - We all love bikes, that’s why we’re here, and we love helping people work on bikes.
 One of the great things about our shop environment is the opportunity to learn from each other.
-But keep in mind not everyone always wants or needs advice.
-And, while helping other members is encouraged, under no circumstances should members or guests represent themselves as Community Cycles employees or volunteers (unless they are working a designated volunteer shift).
+Keep in mind not everyone always wants or needs advice.
+While helping other members is encouraged, under no circumstances should members or guests represent themselves as Community Cycles employees or volunteers (unless they are working a designated volunteer shift).

 - Members may not operate an official or unofficial for-profit, or not for profit, business out of the CC shop.
 Among other things, this means:

-- Refurbished and bicycles prepared for sale may not be photographed inside the CC shop, immediately outside of the shop, on CC bicycle racks, or against the mural or similar murals to that painted on the South side of our building.
+- Refurbished and bicycles prepared for sale may not be photographed in or near CC.
+This includes inside the CC shop, immediately outside of the shop, on CC bicycle racks, or against murals painted on our building.

 - In no way should advertisements infer that for-sale bicycles were professionally refurbished by CC, or at CC.

 - In-progress bicycles may not be stored at the shop without permission of the Shop Manager or Shop Coordinator.
-Further, they may not be stored outside the shop in the immediate vicinity so as not to negatively affect neighboring businesses, their clients or employees.
-Doing so may negatively affect CC’s relationships and/or violate our lease.
+Further, they may not be stored outside the shop in the immediate vicinity.
+We will not negatively affect neighboring businesses, their clients or employees.
+Doing so may damage CC’s relationships and/or violate our lease.

-- Members refurbishing bikes, wheels or other parts as a hobby may not meet clients or potential clients at the shop to display goods for sale, or conduct a transaction.
+- Members refurbishing bikes, wheels or other parts as a hobby may not meet clients or potential clients at the shop to display goods for sale.
+Nor may Members conduct a transaction on premises.